SQL Server Data Recovery

-The first step is always to analyze the storage device or the file to identify the nature of the problem and the extent of the damage.
+The first step is always to analyze the storage device or file to identify the problem’s nature and the damage’s extent.

-Therefore, If possible it’s strongly recommended that you send us the physical storage device, which the SQL database was stored on, for an evaluation.
+Therefore, If possible, it’s strongly recommended that you send us the physical storage device on which the SQL database was stored for evaluation.

-We tend to get better recovery results when we complete the recovery in the hardware level.
+We tend to get better recovery results when we complete the recovery at the hardware level.

-In many cases sending us the physical drives would not be technically possible, so we can work on the actual file.
+In many cases sending us the physical drives would not be technically possible so that we can work on the actual file.

-You can upload it to us or sending it to us on a media.
+You can upload it or send it to us on the media.

 If you wish to upload a file to us, please submit a case and contact us for the FTP details.

-Each job is unique and will vary according to the version, size and the problem of the file.
+Each job is unique and will vary according to the file’s version, size, and problem.

-The evaluation results tells the customer what we can recover, how much time it will take and how much it will cost.
+The evaluation results tell the customer what we can recover, how much time it will take, and how much it will cost.

-It is up to the customer to decide whether we should go ahead with the recovery.
+It is up to the customer to decide whether we should proceed with the recovery.

 The recovery results will be submitted to the customer, as part of our verification of a successful recovery process, in the form of: